 At one time in America, a high school graduate could make a pretty good living after receiving a diploma.
 Getting a job at a large manufacturing plant operating a lathe or other machinery meant decades of employment, steady raises and a ticket to a comfortable middle-class lifestyle.

 Multinational companies sent a lot of manufacturing jobs overseas in recent decades, where labor and overhead were cheaper.
 While there is now an ongoing movement to bring many of these jobs back, the requirements to gain one of these well-paying blue-collar factory positions have changed.
 A high school diploma is no longer enough.
 Today, an increasing number of manufacturers are requiring post-secondary training – such as at a trade school – or even a college degree.
-In 2018, a high school diploma may only get an applicant a job sweeping the factory floor.
+Today, a high school diploma may only get an applicant a job sweeping the factory floor.

 Last year, the New York Times reported on German engineering giant Siemens opening a huge gas turbine manufacturing plant in Charlotte, NC.
 Some 10,000 people showed up at a local job fair hoping to be hired for one of 800 open positions at the new facility.
 However, the Times reported that only 15 percent of applicants could pass Siemens’ pre-employment aptitude screening consisting of a reading, writing and math test.